 Risk 9: Beyond Meat does not pay a dividend

 This factor may not necessarily constitute a risk.
-However, investors who are expecting the company to pay dividends, they will be disappointed.
+However, investors who are expecting the company to pay dividends will be disappointed.

 For your information, Beyond Meat has never paid any dividends on its common stocks since its IPO in May 2019.
 And the company does not intend to pay any dividends for the foreseeable future according to the 2019 annual report.